Mr-fire-09/Resume-Analyzer-Project/README.md

-Overview
+🚀 Overview

-The Resume Analyzer is a Spring Boot application designed to parse and analyze resumes.
-It extracts useful information like skills, education, and experience to match candidates with job roles.
-The frontend is built with HTML and CSS for a user-friendly interface.
+The Resume Analyzer is an innovative tool that leverages the power of Spring Boot for backend processing and HTML/CSS for an interactive frontend.
+This project aims to simplify recruitment by parsing resumes and extracting essential information, ensuring efficient candidate-job matching.

-Features
+🌟 Key Features

-📄 Resume Upload: Upload resumes in PDF or DOCX formats.
+Smart Resume Upload: Effortlessly upload resumes in PDF or DOCX formats.

-🎨 Skill Extraction: Identify skills and match them to job roles.
+Skill Insights: Extract skills and competencies with pinpoint accuracy.

-📊 Experience Summary: Analyze and display work experience.
+Experience Analysis: Gain a summarized view of professional history.

-⚙️ Dynamic UI: Responsive and aesthetically pleasing design.
+User-Centric Design: Sleek, responsive, and dynamic interface.

-Tech Stack
+🛠️ Tech Stack

 Technology

-Description
+Purpose

 Spring Boot

-Backend framework
+Backend logic and API design

 HTML/CSS

-Frontend design
+Frontend visuals

 Apache Tika

-Resume parsing and text extraction
+Resume text extraction

 MySQL

-Optional database for storage
+(Optional) Data storage

-Project Structure
+📂 Project Structure

 resume-analyzer/
 ├── src/